warrior-cultures-and-training

 The Shift to Plate

-By the mid-13th century, wealthy Norman knights began wearing additional pieces of plate armor over their chainmail.
+By the mid‑13th century, wealthy Norman knights began wearing additional pieces of plate armor over their chainmail.
 This included breastplates, backplates, and eventually full limb armor.
 The first true “plate armor” appeared around 1250, but it remained partial until the 14th century.
-The advantage was clear: plate deflected blows far better than mail, especially against crossbows and lances.
+The advantage was clear: plate deflected blows far better than mail, especially against crossbow bolts and lance points.
 The downside was cost and weight.
-A full plate harness could weigh 20-30 kg, requiring constant training and sturdy horses.
-This shift drove a corresponding change in weapon design.
+A full plate harness could weigh 20–30 kg, requiring constant training and sturdy horses.
+This shift drove a corresponding change in weapon design—enemies sought to exploit gaps and deliver blunt trauma.
+The arming sword of the period featured a sharply tapered point optimized for thrusting through mail links or into plate joints.

 Polearms for Infantry